enanomapper/nano-lazar-paper/nano-lazar.md

 significantly less accurate than that of models with simpler descriptor sets (measured and calculated nanoparticle properties).
-The most accurate prediction intervals were obtained with measured nanoparticle properties with RMSE and r^2 valus that show no statistical significant difference (p < 0.05) to the protein corona descriptors.
+The most accurate prediction intervals were obtained with measured nanoparticle properties with RMSE and r^2 values that show no statistical significant difference (p < 0.05) to the protein corona descriptors.
 Calculated descriptors are interesting for cheap and fast high-throughput screening purposes, they have significantly lower r^2 values than the best results, but RMSE and prediction intervals show no significant